 Fake VPNs Often Don’t Encrypt Your Data

-A genuine virtual private network encrypts your Internet traffic by using state of the art encryption technology to ensure privacy and security.
+A genuine virtual private network encrypts your Internet traffic by using state-of-the-art encryption technology to ensure privacy and security.

 Some virtual private networks even develop their own encryption protocols, such as the Chameleon protocol by VyprVPN or ExpressVPN’s new Lightway protocol for example.